openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ## When Combat Ensues

 The first thing to realize is that not every instance of violence or fighting in your game needs to be broken down into blow-by-blow, round-by-round narration.
 The outcome of a simple bar fight, which might be important to the story but not particularly fun to play through, could be decided using a few action rolls based around the core mechanic explained in Chapter 2.
 A final showdown with an evil necromancer fought upon air ships sailing through the clouds, on the other hand, is epic and fun enough to merit a blow-by-blow resolution.
-The GM is the final arbiter who decides when to start combat, and she does so with three simple words: “Roll for initiative!”.
+The GM is the final arbiter who decides when to start combat, and they can do so with three simple words: “Roll for initiative!”.

 ## Starting Combat